AlliBharathy/AddressBook-MVC-java-Original/README.md

 2. Open the project in Netbeans IDE.

 3. Ensure  that **mysql-connector-java-5.1.42-bin.jar**

-	a) in the directory C:\Program Files\Java\jdk1.8.0_131\jre\lib\ext
+     - in the directory C:\Program Files\Java\jdk1.8.0_131\jre\lib\ext **or**
-		**or**
-	b)added  to the library folder of the project by selecting "Add JAR/Folder"
+     - added  to the library folder of the project by selecting "Add JAR/Folder"

-4. Change the  file dbconfig.properties as per your database name ,user name and password
+4. Change the  file `dbconfig.properties` as per your database name, user name and password